Saguaro National Park

 Desert landscape with saguaro cacti, rocky foreground, and distant mountains at sunset.

-The nation’s largest cactus, the giant saguaro, finds protection east and west of the modern city of Tucson, part of the small portion of the United States where you can find these majestic plants.
+The nation’s largest cactus, the giant saguaro, finds protection in two districts on the east and west sides of the modern city of Tucson, part of the small portion of the United States where you can find these majestic plants.
 Wander among these enormous cacti, the universal symbol of the American West, in this Sonoran Desert preserve.

 Discover Saguaro National Park